knightsUCF/SpaceGame/design/design.md

+# Celeste Review

+"Did not spend one hour and yet felt the super juicy movement." - Reviewer

 # Need the Small Preview Icon like Celeste

 Very artful, like Forager an illustration of the game.
 DO NOT LAUNCH WITHOUT THIS!